CLASSIFICATION NO. 335

 Working knowledge of: Principles and practices of personnel management; participative management theories; farming operations, techniques and management; fundamental economic principles of taxation as applied to property; computer applications related to assessment and taxation practices.

-Possession of a valid Appraiser's Certificate issued by the State of Oregon.
+Possession of a valid Registered Appraiser’s Certificate issued by the State of Oregon as outlined in ORS 308.010.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.